TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

 **Todo**
-[ ] Possibly improve the gzip approach further to make it more meaningful.
-Right now, correct programs often have a longer MDL (program + description) than a null program.
-[ ] Use the MDL to set up a priority list of programs to be improved upon in a later implementation.
+[ ] Use the pattern learning scores to set up a priority list of programs to be improved upon in a later implementation.
 Sample that priority list to see if it improves on the solve rate versus the responses api with internal tool loops.
 [x] prompt so that the model keeps reasoning until it finds a python program that solves (for the tool use case). don't include the test examples in the prompt.
 [x] Use gzip for the program too (strip comments), possibly this removes the need for having the alpha and beta parameters.
 Also, make sure we're including all train examples for that task in the data description length.
-[x] **Fixed residual calculation**: Changed from broken "actual-value-if-wrong" to proper difference-based approach (`residual = actual - predicted`) that allows perfect reconstruction and follows true MDL principle.
+[x] **Fixed residual calculation**: Changed from broken "actual-value-if-wrong" to proper difference-based approach (`residual = actual - predicted`) that allows perfect reconstruction.
-[x] **Fixed MDL to use training examples**: Changed from using test output (wrong!) to using training examples (correct!) - MDL now represents the cost of encoding the training pattern, not predicting the test.
+[x] **Replaced MDL with residual reduction**: Changed from complex MDL (program + residuals) to pure pattern learning measurement using residual reduction percentage.

 **Open questions:**
-- What happens if the grid output isn't the right size? how is pixel accuracy and MDL score calculated?
+- What happens if the grid output isn't the right size? how is pixel accuracy and residual reduction calculated?
-- If there is no output grid, how does that affect MDL and pixel score aggregation?
+- If there is no output grid, how does that affect residual reduction and pixel score aggregation?

 ## Features

 - Run ARC-AGI tasks with OpenAI models (currently using gpt-4o-mini or o4-mini)
 - Support for code interpreter tools via function calling
-- Comprehensive scoring including pixel accuracy and MDL (Minimum Description Length) scoring
+- Comprehensive scoring including pixel accuracy and residual reduction pattern learning
 - Budget tracking with token usage and cost estimation
 - Detailed logging of all runs for analysis
 - Support for different datasets and task subsets